Reggaeton-Gus/Test/index.md

 ## Repeated k-fold Cross Validation
 We use the method of Repeated k-fold Cross Validation.
-In this method, the data is split into k-folds and repeated a number of times.
+We build the model using a random forest search.
+In this method, the data is split into k-folds and a random forest search is repeated a number of times.
 The final model accuracy is taken as the mean from the number of repeats.
 We use a 10-fold cross validation with 3 repeats to estimate Naive Bayes on the training set.

 ```r